libregraphicsmeeting/lgm-video-archive/docs/basics.md

 The content metadata we want to attach to Talks.
 They are implemented as WordPress [custom fields](https://codex.wordpress.org/Custom_Fields).

-- Video URL (Youtube): `talk_video_youtube`
-- Video URL (Archive.org): `talk_video_archiveorg`
-- Video URL: `talk_video` - expects direct link to video file, for example: http://video.constantvzw.org/LGM15/day-04/38-Snelting-Conversations.ogv
+- Video URL: `talk_video` - can be a direct link to video file, for example: http://video.constantvzw.org/LGM15/day-04/38-Snelting-Conversations.ogv ... or a link to Youtube or Archive.org
 - Slides URL: `talk_slides` - can be a direct link to the slides, or to a web page displaying them.
 - Audio URL: `talk_audio` - audio recording

-Why do we use specific fields for Youtube and Archive.org?
-Because we will use those links to embed the player.
-We could create a function to parse the URLs, but it seems OK to anticipate those specific video providers.

 Other metadata we could add at some moment: